 What is the last date for application for Prayas Centre?

 The last date for the online application is *31st July 2019, Till 18:00 Hours.

 The last date for sending the hard copies of the documents is *6th August 2019.

 I have completed the online application.
 What is the next step?

-You are required to send one hard copy each of the signed and stamped application form and other documents (refer the list of documents) to the SINE, IIT Bombay and PMU.
+You are required to send one hard copy each of the signed and stamped application form and other documents (refer the list of documents) to the SINE, IIT Bombay.
 For more details refer section “Application Process”.
 Please send the hard copy documents by Courier or Speed Post.